Summer Fun Scrapbook Page

 - Then I cut a 1-1/2 inch strip of grey paper to place as the banner at the top of the page.
 On it I wrote the title in bubble letters using a black marker, highlighting it with the silver gel pen.

 - With the pictures, I taped them to the paper and then cut an even border around them.
 Then I taped those to the page.

-- For the zebra pattern, it is much easier to cut an layer, because the striped don't need to be so precise.
+- For the zebra pattern, it is much easier to cut a layer, because the stripes don't need to be so precise.
 I used white as the base, and cut various strips into long, curvy triangles.
 Cut from the 8-1/2 inch edge of the black paper upward, as you will be able to place the straight edge along the straight edge of the white paper more evenly.
 Just space out the stripes to give it a zebra-like pattern.

-The last page of the trip maintained the style.
+- The last page of the trip maintained the style.
 I used a cream base and cut out a smaller rectangle of tan paper, which I taped to the center of the page.
 I then drew think lines the the magic marker along the outer border to add texture.
 Then I cut an even smaller triangle with a designed scrapbook scissor and taped that to the center.

 Use your own creativity to decide how to design your page, but remember, layering gives your pages an extra touch and texture.

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!